swhasans/Pitch-Perfect/README.md

 ## Future Improvements
 - Integrate a user account system for saving bookings and preferences.
-- Add a feature for reviewing and rating activities and facilities.
+- Add a feature for rating activities and facilities.
 - Implement a map view for easier navigation.
 - Add more data sources for a wider range of activities and facilities.